annotation/text-fabric/docs/Api/General.md

         that can respond to queries from other processes.
         We call such a process a **TF kernel**.

-        Webservers can use such a daemonized TF to build efficient controllers.
+        Web servers can use such a daemonized TF to build efficient controllers.

-        A TF kernel and webserver are included in the Text-Fabric code base.
+        A TF kernel and web server are included in the Text-Fabric code base.
         See [kernel](../Server/Kernel.md) and [web](../Server/Web.md).

     ??? note "Generator versus tuple"